darkdarin/php-entity-renderer/README.md

 # php-entity-renderer
-Renderer helpers to make PHP code for classes, intefaces, traits and enums
+Renderer helpers to make PHP code for classes, interfaces, traits and enums